datacoves/docs/docs/reference/admin-menu/service_connections.md

 ## Overview

 Service Connections are used by automated processes like Airflow jobs.
-Details entered here are injected as **ENVIRONMENT** variables that can then be used within a dbt profiles.yml file to establish a connection with your data warehouse.
+Before Datacoves 3.3 details entered here could only be injected as **environment variables** that would then be used within a dbt profiles.yml file to establish a connection with your data warehouse.
+However, it is now recommended to select **Airflow Connection** as the delivery mode so that the credentials are used to create an Airflow connection to establish a connection with your data warehouse.

 >[!TIP]See our How To - [Service Connections](how-tos/datacoves/how_to_service_connections.md)